sadr1an1/qBike/README.md

 # qBike Privacy Policy

-Adrian Stanescu built qBike app as a commercial app.
+Adrian Stanescu built Bike dashboard app as a free app.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my application.